Advertiser Disclosure

 Refinance rates in South Carolina

-While mortgage refinance rates have more than doubled since the pandemic, many South Carolina homeowners have much more tappable equity now: the average mortgage-holder has gained $26,000 since 2023, according to CoreLogic.
+While mortgage refinance rates have more than doubled since the pandemic, home prices have also gone up.
+As a result, many South Carolina homeowners have much more tappable equity now.
+Across the country, tappable equity has hit a record high, with the average homeowner with a mortgage having about $207,000 in tappable equity, according to the November 2024 ICE Mortgage Monitor report.
 With a cash-out mortgage refinance, you could take advantage of this asset to help further your financial goals.

 South Carolina mortgage rate trends